-Reviews should be between 500 and 1,500 words, although occasionally review articles of 3,000 words or longer will be considered.
-They may review one or more books, and may also focus on multiple works of a single author, works in a series, or publications around particular topics.
-Review essays may also be joint-authored, and may be commissioned and accepted by the editor without outside review.
+The Editors normally approach book and conference reviewers, but unsolicited reviews will also be considered.
+Reviews should be between 1,000 and 2,000 words, although occasionally review articles of 3,000 words or longer will be considered.
+Reviewers may review one or more books or conferences, and may also focus on multiple works of a single author, works in a series, or publications around particular topics.
+Reviews may also be joint-authored, and may be commissioned and accepted by the Editors without outside review.
 Please submit a proposal for such an extended review essay through the online system in the normal way.